 Dog car sickness can put a damper on car trips.
 Your poor dog feels nauseous and anxious.
 And if your dog vomits in the car, you are left with clean-up duty.
 To help dogs who get car sick, integrative veterinarian Dr. Julie Buzby shares a two-part series on dog car sickness.
 In part one (this article), you’ll learn the factors that contribute to dog motion sickness, the symptoms to watch for, and what to do if your dog gets car sick.
 Then, in part two, you’ll discover a multitude of dog car sickness remedies.

-In addition to performing his wellness exam and vaccinations that day, we also discussed motion sickness in dogs.
-And I gave Tyler some tips that could hopefully make future drives more pleasant for both of them.
+In addition to performing a wellness exam and vaccinations, we also discussed motion sickness in dogs.
+And I gave my client some tips that could hopefully make future drives more pleasant for both of them.

 Why do dogs get car sick?